-How Does My Merchant Category Code Impact My Business?
+How Does My MCC Impact My Business?

-An MCC is a four-digit code that explains to all participants in the payment ecosystem what kind of merchant you are, from grocery store to gas station, to software as a service (SaaS) business or oil and gas wholesaler.
+A merchant category code is a four-digit code that explains to all participants in the payment ecosystem what kind of merchant you are, from grocery store to gas station, to software as a service (SaaS) business or oil and gas wholesaler.

 - The pricing, or interchange discount, you will be charged for processing card transactions.

-- The risk profile of your account, i.e., how likely are merchants in your category to have higher or lower than average customer complaints, refunds, and chargebacks.
+- The risk profile of your account.
+I.e., how likely are merchants in your category to have higher or lower than average customer complaints, refunds, and chargebacks.

-Impact of MCC on Transactions
+Influence on Transactions

-In the early 1980’s it was prevalent for some merchant banks to miscode a merchant at setup to gain a higher approval ratio, or lower interchange rates, for their merchant.
-Especially was this the case if the merchant had a very high volume of transactions, or if the merchant was willing to pay significantly higher rates for this miscoding.
+In the early 1980’s it was common for merchant banks to miscode a merchant at setup.
+The reason was to gain a higher approval ratio or lower interchange rates for their merchant.
+This was the case if the merchant had very high volumes of transactions or were willing to pay significantly higher rates for this miscoding.

-Why You Need to Care About MCC
+Why You Need to Care About Your Merchant Category Code

 In fact, the average decline rate on a transaction processed under 5968 is a whopping 259% higher than the same transaction processed under 5734.
 That’s 3.5 times higher decline rates, just for being in a valid, but less than ideal, MCC.
 Many merchant banks assign a MCC to a merchant based solely on what one will allow them to process with lower interchange fees.
 However, any merchant would gladly pay an extra 5 bps in processing fees to realize an additional 1300 bps in revenue from their customer base.

 The risk systems at the issuing banks reacted within 30 days to raise the average risk rating of that merchant’s transactions.
-As a result, their average decline rate increased more than double across all transactions, including transactions from customers who had been loyal customers for many months or even years started being declined.
+As a result, their average decline rate increased more than double across all transactions, including transactions from loyal customers.
 Their decline rate was so high they were no longer profitable.
 After identifying the fraudulent traffic and putting advanced fraud detection systems in place on their signup page, the decline rate did not begin to improve until 90 days later.

-We, therefore, have a plethora of unique and invaluable information on which MCC’s are the best for merchants and which to avoid.
+We have a plethora of unique and invaluable information on which MCC’s are the best for merchants and which to avoid.

 Contact us to see how we can help you today!